 - “Every story has a beginning, a middle, and an end.”

 - Mix cards up and have the child demonstrate the sequence.

-- Return cards to envelope and continue with the remaining envelopes.
+- Return the cards to the envelope and continue with the remaining envelopes.

-- Return work to container and return to shelf.
+- Return work to the container and return to the shelf.

 - Draw a picture storyline (these Journals are great for this activity!)